If you have chronic dry eye, you likely experience itchy, scratchy, watery eyes on a regular basis.

 If you’re on the move and need to dry wet hair, try to at least reduce the amount of time you spend using your blow dryer.
-For instance, dry the roots and let the rest air-dry.
+For instance, dry the roots and let the rest of your hair air-dry.

-A study published in the journal Investigative Ophthalmology & Visual Science found that very cold temperatures can also dry out your eyes.
-Cold temperatures may thicken the meibum, the oily outer layer of tears.
+Findings from a 2010 study suggest that cold temperatures may thicken the meibum, the oily outer layer of tears.
 As a result, the protective tears may not spread across the eye as easily.

-Keeping your environment as temperate as possible can help to reduce the incidence of dry eyes.
+Keeping your environment as temperate controlled as possible can help to reduce the incidence of dry eyes.

-You may also wish to use a humidifier.
-This will increase moisture in the air and reduce the effects of very dry atmospheres.
+You may also wish to use a humidifier, which will help increase moisture in the air and reduce the effects of very dry atmospheres.

 If you’re going to be somewhere with strong winds, try to wear wraparound sunglasses.
 The all-around protection of this type of eyewear will prevent the wind from reaching your eyes and drying them out.

 If you use a computer for work or school, it’s important to take the necessary steps to minimize dry eye related to computer use.
-Examples include:
+Try these tips:

 - Look away from a computer screen about every 15 minutes.
 Looking at a faraway point can help to relax the eyes.